 The latest Cochrane review on the effect of exercise on depression found moderate evidence of efficacy in reducing depressive symptoms compared with no intervention.
 In the 7 studies comparing exercise with psychotherapy and the 4 comparing it with pharmacotherapy, exercise appears to be less effective than the comparison treatments.
 There is no conclusive evidence on the type and intensity of exercise or the optimal frequency and duration, and few quality studies have evaluated the role of prescribed exercise in routine clinical practice.
-The authors recommend further studies to determine what type of exercise is most effective in patients with depression, whether exercise is as effective as antidepressants or psychotherapy, and whether the benefits can be maintained long term.
+The authors recommend further studies to determine what type of exercise is most effective in patients with depression, whether the benefits can be maintained long term.